hyperledger/indy-node/design/anoncreds.md

 * `entry`: Registry-specific entry:
     * `issued`: an array of issued indices (may be absent/empty if the type is "issuance by default"); this is delta; will be accumulated in state.
     * `revoked`: an array of revoked indices (delta; will be accumulated in state)
+    * `prevAccum`: previous accumulator value; it's compared with the current value, and txn is rejected if they don't match;
+    it's needed to avoid dirty writes and updates of accumulator.
     * `accum`: current accumulator value

 #### Restrictions

 * Existing RevocRegEntry (identified by the RevocRegDef's `id`) can be modified/changed/evolved.
 * Only the `submitterDid` who created the corresponding `REVOC_REG_DEF` can modify it.
+* Submitter must specify the previous value of accumulator.
+It's compared with the current value, and txn is rejected if they don't match.
+This is needed to avoid dirty writes and updates of accumulator.

 #### State